Food & Beverage: Changing Consumer Habits Reshaping the Industry

 May 2018 - According to Center for Disease Control and Prevention, there is a growing number of people impacted by weight-related health issues.
 Accordingly, consumers have become more health conscious when selecting food and beverage.
 The demand for health-oriented products has driven the food & beverage industry’s growth in the U.S., growing at 2.9% 5-year CAGR to $701.6bn in 2016, according to U.S. Census Bureau.

 Changing consumer habits over health concerns has increasingly threatened traditional food and beverage strategies.
 Producers have responded by focusing more on healthy products, which promoted the additional tailwind of growing per capita income in the United States.
 Furthermore, food and beverage sales continue to move online, traditional bedrock for brick and mortar retail.
 Food and beverage sales accounted for 3.2% of total e-commerce retail sales in 2016 and are projected to grow to 4.1% of total e-commerce salesby 2022.
 These changes in the food and beverage industry provide opportunities for agile businesses to capture growth in specialized and differentiated food markets.

 Drivers of Growth in Food & Beverage Industry

-Though consumer lifestyles still demand time-saving and convenient products, traditional “junk foods” and fast foods are falling behind alternatives like meal replacement products.
-As they lose ground, recent years have seen a sector-wide adjustment in fast food marketing and product offering too (you can now get a kale salad at McDonald’s).
+Though consumer lifestyles still demand time-saving and convenient products, traditional “junk foods” such as fast foods are falling behind convenient alternatives like meal replacement products.
+Nevertheless, the industry has rapidly adjusted to changing tides by unveiling options focused on health to shore up their image, undergoing a sector-wide adjustment in fast food marketing and product offerings (you can now get a kale salad at McDonald’s).
 Though the actual health benefits of such menu items may be suspect, the message is clear: the industry is responding to the change in consumer values.
-Though the U.S. has been slower than many European countries to accommodate the shifting demand, health food sub-sectors continue to grow as producers try to capture a share of the quickly growing market.